Ganesh-Ramasamy/landmark-remark/README.md

 	* Independent of any external agency

 ## Screaming Architecture
-Architecture should reveal the intent of the requirements, instead of cluttering by the framework.
+Architecture should reveal the intent of the requirements, instead of cluttered by the conventioan of the framework.

 In order to achieve this, the use cases should sit in the top level folder in the source code.
 We can employ Vertical Slicing to achieve this.
 Vertical Slicing means the source codes are partitioned by use cases as much as